NetanelShimoni/Scraping-IMDB/README.md

-I was able to lack information from imdb.com.
+I was able to leak information from imdb.com.

 work process:
 * I browsed the html file of the given site.